FilKap/EmptyProject_c/README.md

-This is empty project template for C++ projects.
+This is empty project template for C projects.

 To build a project do as follows: